Back to blog

 Looking for sentiment or employee experience insights?
 You’ll benefit from filtered, high-quality review data that excludes low-value profiles and spam.
 The same applies when analyzing workforce dynamics or tech adoption trends.
 In these cases, it's not just about having more data, but having better, cleaner data aligned with your goals.

-Ultimately, choosing the data also about understanding whether you’re equipped to work with datasets or if you need refined, insight-ready information that lets your team focus on analysis rather than preparation.
+Ultimately, choosing the data is also about understanding whether you’re equipped to work with datasets or if you need refined, insight-ready information that lets your team focus on analysis rather than preparation.

-Delivery methods: Datasets vs. data APIs
+Delivery methods: datasets vs. data APIs

 When choosing how to receive data, it’s important to consider your technical setup, use case, and scalability needs.

 Below is a quick comparison of two delivery methods: datasets and data APIs.
-Hopefully, it helps you decide which is the best fit for your workflow:

 Criteria Datasets Data APIs